jackdoe/programming-for-kids/week-021.md

 * Why is google search free?
 * Why is fortnite free?
 * Why is youtube free?
+* How is tocaboca making money?
+* How are the youtube content creators making money?

 A good thing to think about is also why are some things so expensive, how can we have smartphones for 50$ and for 2000$, what is the difference, Apple's hardware is surely expensive but is the difference between 32G phone ans 128G phone really that much?
 Why are the airpods 200$ when there are better headphones for 100$.
 Apple's physical product is not just the product you are buying, you are also buying the apple brand, which is valued very highly by the people.
 So even if somebody makes "better" product physically, it is not better overall, and many people still prefer Apple.

 It is important to think about the product sa s combination of things, the physical/virtual product, the experience, the story, the brand, the scarcity, the timing.. everything is important.

+Interestingly Apple first makes money by selling you the devices, and secondly they make money from each in-app purchase you do on those devices (e.g. robux or fortnite money).
+Apple made 33 billion dollars from the app store alone.